ciselab/ciselab-www/content/publication/ISSTA2021.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["log analysis","test case slicing", "regression testing", "software testing"]
+tags = ["Log Analysis", "Test case slicing", "Regression Testing", "Software Testing", "Test Smell"]

 # Links (optional).
 url_pdf = ""